Lux0926/ASPRM/readme.md

 ## Environment Setup

 ### Train enviroment
-  Our PRM training codes based on version 0.4.5 of openrlhf.
+  Our PRM training scripts based on version 0.4.5 of openrlhf.

 ### Eval enviroment

 ## Trarning Code
 In the `train` folder, we have provided the scripts used for training PRM.
 To replicate our training process, please run the scripts in the `train` directory after setting up the training environment.
+For example, `bash train_ASPRM-M.sh`

 ## Evaluation